 About the Department

-There are five full-time specialist teachers in the History department.
+There are six full-time specialist teachers in the History department.
 There is a great deal of expertise and experience within the department, as well as a freshness that allows us to teach the subject in an engaging and interesting manner.
 Our teachers are extremely committed and regularly commit a great deal of additional time to ensure that each pupil achieves their potential in the subject.

 Many students go on to study History or History-related subjects at degree level, often viewing the subject as a useful choice should they wish to pursue a career in the media, law, journalism, politics or academia.